Klingon language: Writing systems

 When written in the Latin alphabet, Klingon is unusual in being case-sensitive, with some letters written in capitals and others in lowercase.

+When Okrand designed Klingon, he deliberately used capital letters to denote sounds that are not natively found in American English.

+This was intended to help teach the Star Trek actors how to speak the Klingon language correctly.

+When actors saw capital letters denoted in the script, they had to pay special attention to them to ensure that they were correctly pronouncing phonemes that they were not natively accustomed to.

 For example, q and Q are an actual case-sensitive pair representing two different consonants.

 Capitals are generally reserved for uvular or retroflex consonants pronounced further back in the mouth or throat than is normal for the corresponding English sounds, as with D, Q, and S.

 The letter H, pronounced like the in German "ach" or Scottish "loch", is further forward in the throat than English /h/.

 One phoneme, the vowel I, is written capital to look more like the IPA symbol for the sound /ɪ/, and can pose problems when writing Klingon in sans-serif fonts such as Arial, as it looks almost the same as the consonant l.

 This has led some Klingon enthusiasts to write it lowercase like the other vowels ("i") to prevent confusion, but this use is non-canonical.
 Instead, a serif font that clearly distinguishes "I" and "l", such as Courier or Courier New, has traditionally been employed for writing Klingon in the Latin alphabet.
 In any case, it can be disambiguated through context, as I never occurs next to another vowel, while l always does.

 The apostrophe, denoting the glottal stop, is considered a letter, not a punctuation mark, as with the ʻokina in the Hawaiian alphabet.